mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/centralized-cost-monitoring/index.md

 https://<CLUSTER_URL>/ops/portal/kommander/monitoring/grafana
 ```

 These dashboards provide a global view of accumulated costs from all managed clusters.
+From the nav in Grafana, you can find these dashboards by selecting those tagged with `cost`, `metrics`, and `utilization`.